JohanKJSchreurs/demo-for-engie/docs/quick-start.md

 #### Commands to setup a new database

-In case you want to use another database, say you want a simple SQLite setup for some local developement test:
+In case you want to use another database, say you want a simple SQLite setup for some local development test:

 I added two commands in the flask CLI to setup the database.
-But for Postgres this is not needed because the container sets it up already.
+But for PostgreSQL this is not needed because the container sets it up already.

 - `flask init-db`: Creates the person table
 - `flask add-demo-persons`  Add two users to start the demo: Bob and Alice.